nilearn/nilearn/doc/glossary.rst

         `Decoding`_ consists in predicting, from brain images, the conditions associated to trial.

+    Dictionary learning
+        `Dictionary learning`_ (or sparse coding) is a representation learning method aiming at finding a sparse representation of the input data as a linear combination of basic elements called atoms.
+The identification of these atoms composing the dictionary relies on a sparsity principle: maximally sparse representations of the dataset are sought for.
+Atoms are not required to be orthogonal.

     EEG
         `Electroencephalography`_ is a monitoring method to record electrical activity of the brain.